SpinalHDL/SpinalDoc/manual/userGuide.md

 - You can't define function without argument into `Bundles`.
 - There is no notion of "Area".
 - Using `when`/`otherwise` is not strict in all case.
 This allows you to generate an asynchronous signal that is not assigned in every case.
-- You can't really write a given range of bit into a bit vector.
+- You can't assign a given range of bit into a bit vector. (or in some limited cases)
 - The library that is integrated into Chisel and that provides you some utils and useful bus definition is a good intention, but could be so better and more complete
+- Bit width are not checked
+- No cross clock domain checking

 For a lot of the issues mentioned here, an issue/pull request was open on github, without effect.
-In addition, if we consider the age (3 years at the time of writing) of Chisel, this is a very serious issue and it's why SpinalHDL was created.
+In addition, if we consider the age (4 years at the time of writing) of Chisel, this is a very serious issue and it's why SpinalHDL was created.

 ## Getting started
 Want to try it for yourself?
 Then jump to the [getting started section](getting_started.md) and have fun!